 Mastering InterQual Criteria Genetic Testing Prior Authorization Criteria

-Understanding InterQual Criteria genetic testing prior authorization criteria is critical for ensuring appropriate patient access and mitigating revenue cycle delays in a rapidly evolving specialty.
+Understanding InterQual Criteria genetic testing prior authorization criteria is essential for efficient revenue cycle management and timely patient access to critical genomic services.

 Payer Operationalization and Denial Patterns